 Should You Work with a Representative on Your Claim?

-When it comes to VA disability claims, you have a choice:
+When it comes to your VA disability journey, you have several choices for how you document your medical conditions:

 📌 Go it alone

-The key is understanding what a representative does, when they’re helpful, and how to choose the right kind of support.
+The key is understanding what a representative does, when medical evidence is needed, and how to choose the right kind of clinical support.

 Let’s walk through it — no pitch, just clarity.